 Definition of hand improvement odds

-Let's go back to our color print above.
-Let's say the pot is 10 euros.
-Our opponent bets 10 euros in 10.
-Simply put, we'll say that we don't have the best hand at this stage and that we need to complete our flush to win the hand.
+Let's go back to our color draw above.
+Let's say the pot is 10 Euros.
+Our opponent bets 10 Euros in 10.
+To put it simply, we'll say that we don't have the best hand at this stage and we need to complete our flush to win the hand.
 Here we know the 3 cards of the flop plus our two cards, so 5 cards out of 52.
 We know that 4 spades are already out (for our flush draw).
-There will thus remain 9 cards out of 47 (the unknown cards) which will be able to help us.
-So, 1 time out of 5 (47/9 = 5.22 rounded to 5) the turn will give us our suit, i.e. rounded odds of 4:1 (1 time we hit, 4 times we don't hit).
-Since our opponent bets 10 in 10, we will lose 4 x 10 euros so 40 euros before making 1 x 20 euros so 20 euros.
-A total loss of 160 -20 or call0 euros in the long run.
-This is a bad call if we rely on the "hand improvement odds".
+This leaves 9 cards out of 47 (the unknown cards) that can help us.
+So, 1 time out of 5 (47/9 = 5.22 rounded up to 5) the turn will give us our flush, that is to say odds rounded up to 4:1 (1 time we hit, 4 times we don't hit).
+As our opponent bets 10 in 10, we will lose 4 x 10 euros so 40 euros before making 1 x 20 euros so 20 euros.
+A total loss of 160 - 20 or 140 euros in the long run.
+This is a bad call according to the hand improvement odds.